 614/297-2300

-The Ohio Village, open from Memorial Day to Labory Day and for special events and school programs during the rest of the year, recreates the daily life of a typical countryside town in Ohio during the mid 19th Century, about the time of the Civil War.
-Craftspeople fashion and sell a variety of period items such as baskets, leather goods, and woodblock prints.
-Other costumed interpreters pursue activities typical of 1860s townspeople, including farming, cooking and playing games.
-There is special entertainment on summer weekends and Christmas season.
-Numerous special events, workshops, and reenactments are held at the village throughout the year.
-Call ahead or check the web site for a schedule of events and historic venues throughout the state, all administered by The Ohio Historical Society.
+The Ohio Village is closed for a major restoration.
+We loved when it recreated the daily life of a typical countryside town in Ohio during the mid 19th century.
+Costumed interpreters pursued activities typical of 1860s townspeople, including farming, cooking and playing games.
+Call ahead or check the web site for a schedule of events and historic venues administered by The Ohio Historical Society.

-Visit the Greater Columbus Convention & Visitors Bureau for information on accommodations from luxury suites to affordable rustic lodges.
-For a taste of the city at your fingertips, The Lofts, Crowne Plaza Hotel, Cross Country Inn Continent, and Westin Great Southern are just a few of the hotels located in the heart of downtown and convenient to area attractions.
+They also provide more information on accommodations — everything from luxury suites to affordable rustic lodges.
+For a taste of the city at your fingertips, stay downtown.
+The Lofts, Crowne Plaza Hotel, Cross Country Inn Continent, and Westin Great Southern are just a few of the hotels convenient to area attractions.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.